bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # issuer of &lt;bes fixlet&gt; : bes user

-Returns the &amp;lt;bes user&amp;gt; object corresponding to the author of the specified fixlet.
+Returns the &lt;bes user&lt; object corresponding to the author of the specified fixlet.

 # link &lt;html&gt; of &lt;bes fixlet&gt; : html

-Returns an HTML string containing an &amp;lt;A&amp;gt; tag including the supplied HTML description that, when clicked, will open the specified Fixlet document (in the BES Console) or its description page (in Web Reports).
+Returns an HTML string containing an &lt;A&lt; tag including the supplied HTML description that, when clicked, will open the specified Fixlet document (in the BES Console) or its description page (in Web Reports).

 # link &lt;string&gt; of &lt;bes fixlet&gt; : html

-Returns an HTML string containing an &amp;lt;A&amp;gt; tag including the supplied descriptive string that, when clicked, will open the specified Fixlet document (in the BES Console) or its description page (in Web Reports).
+Returns an HTML string containing an &lt;A&lt; tag including the supplied descriptive string that, when clicked, will open the specified Fixlet document (in the BES Console) or its description page (in Web Reports).

 # link href of &lt;bes fixlet&gt; : string

-The link href property does not return an &amp;lt;A&amp;gt; tag but rather returns the value of the href attribute of the &amp;lt;A&amp;gt; tag that would be constructed by the other link inspectors.
+The link href property does not return an &lt;A&lt; tag but rather returns the value of the href attribute of the &lt;A&lt; tag that would be constructed by the other link inspectors.
 This allows you to create more flexible linking formats.
-(See link of &amp;lt;bes fixlet&amp;gt;).
+(See link of &lt;bes fixlet&lt;).
 Note that link href returns a normal string, not an HTML string.

 # link of &lt;bes fixlet&gt; : html

-Returns an HTML string containing an &amp;lt;A&amp;gt; tag that when clicked will open the specified Fixlet document (in the BES Console) or its description page (in Web Reports).
+Returns an HTML string containing an &lt;A&lt; tag that when clicked will open the specified Fixlet document (in the BES Console) or its description page (in Web Reports).

 # locally visible flag of &lt;bes fixlet&gt; : boolean